We promise limited calls

 - Shadow directors are also covered under D&O insurance.
 Shadow directors are also known as de-facto directors are those who are not actually directors of the company but holds maximum share in the company and thus, their decisions also matter for the company.

-- Non-Executive Directors: Non- executive directors of a company are not the active directors of a company and they are responsible for providing advice and viewpoint for decisions to be taken by the executive directors.
-Since the viewpoint of a non-executive can be held liable for a decision taken, therefore, they are also covered under a D&O insurance.
+Non- executive directors of a company are not the active directors of a company and they are responsible for providing advice and viewpoint for decisions to be taken by the executive directors.
+Since the viewpoint of a non-executive can be held liable for a decision taken, therefore, they are also covered under D&O insurance.

-- A-Side Coverage: Under A-side coverage, the settlement cost, judgment and defense cost is covered if bankruptcy is declared by the company.
+Under A-side coverage, the settlement cost, judgment and defence cost is covered if bankruptcy is declared by the company.

-Just like we talked precisely about who all are the people who are covered under D&O insurance, in this section, we will talk precisely about what is exactly covered under this liability insurance.
-Let us start.
+Just like we talked precisely about who all are the people who are covered under a D&O insurance, in this section, we will talk precisely about what is exactly covered under this liability insurance. let us start.

 - Losses faced by the company, if the directors and officers are found to be legally liable for a wrongful act or decision.